A bound on the Hartshorne-Speiser-Lyubeznik number of semigroup rings: Introduction

+In Section \ref{fte} we additionally see how the results of this paper can be used to obtain bounds on the Frobenius test exponent of any weakly $F$-nilpotent or Cohen-Macaulay affine pointed semigroup ring.
+See Corollary \ref{thing8} and Corollary \ref{thing11}.

 The organization of the paper is as follows.
-In section \ref{background} we give background on semigroup rings, local cohomology, and HSL numbers.
-In section \ref{prelimresul} we give some preliminary results, and in section \ref{mainthm} we give the proof of the main theorem.
+In Section \ref{background} we give background on semigroup rings, local cohomology, and HSL numbers.
+In Section \ref{prelimresul} we give some preliminary results and in Section \ref{mainthm} we give the proof of the main theorem.
+In Section \ref{fte} we describe applications to bounds for Frobenius test exponents.